leonardogargani/attacks_output_viewer/README.md

 # Attacks output viewer

+Project for the Embedded Systems course at Politecnico di Milano, A.Y.
+2021/2022.

+## General information

-Data visualization tool for visualizing the output of a CPA/Template attack, mainly based on [PyQt5](https://pypi.org/project/PyQt5), [PyQtGraph](https://www.pyqtgraph.org), and [NumPy](https://numpy.org).
+This is a data visualization tool for visualizing the output of a CPA/Template attack, mainly based on [PyQt5](https://pypi.org/project/PyQt5), [PyQtGraph](https://www.pyqtgraph.org), and [NumPy](https://numpy.org).

 Further information about this project can be found in the [complete report](report/report.pdf).